stephenmg12/yapeal/lib/Yapeal/docs/WhyYaml.md

 ### 'ini' Pluses ###

-'Ini' files of course are well understand by most people that deal with software configuration since they have been around at least since the start of DOS/Windows[1].
+['Ini' files][1] of course are well understand by most people that deal with software configuration since they have been around at least since the start of DOS/Windows.
 They can generally be understood by anyone if well designed and commented and are simple to make.

 ### 'ini' Minuses